namel/veri/README.md

     // camera:
     // position and camera settings.
 For more information refer to THREEjs
+    // camera direction is only relevant when vrEnabled is false.
+When it is
+    // set to true the vr-input device controls provide a real value.
     camera: {
         pos: Veri.vec3(0, 0, 0),
         fov: 35,          // wider -> narrower  (10..100)